-The Oklahoma Redbud is one of the first trees to flower in the early spring, blooming petite purple-red flowers in large clusters.
+The Western Redbud is one of the first trees to flower in the early spring, blooming petite purple-red flowers in large clusters.

 This blizzard of bright blooms appears in late winter or early spring.
 Soon after, dark green, glossy leaves begin to form a beautiful backdrop.